Over, Cheshire: Saxon times

 The earliest evidence of anyone living in the area is the piece of a Saxon stone cross, which was found between the World Wars when St Chad's Church was altered.
-The fragment is on display near the organ today.
-Saint Chad was the first bishop of the Midlands in the 7th Century.
+The fragment is on display in the church today.
+Saint Chad was the first bishop of the Midlands in the 7th century.
 There are various churches dedicated to him in Cheshire and throughout the Midlands.
 As it is recorded that he travelled around converting the pagans, it is possible that he converted early converts in a spring in what might have been a sacred valley at the edge of the forest.
 The ancient churchyard of the St Chad's church still shows a circular shape, which is usually a clue to an ancient, and often Pre-Christian, foundation.
 No church however is mentioned in the written records before the time of the Normans.

 Norman rule

 The Norman Earls of Chester had a hunting lodge or summer palace at Darnhall in Over parish.
 There was an enclosed area where deer and wild boar were kept to be hunted by the Earl and his guests.
 It was there that the last Norman Earl met his death.
 It was rumoured that his wife, Helen, the daughter of the Prince of Wales, had poisoned him to favour the powerful aristocrat that her daughter had married.
 However, as this was the time of the Barons' Wars, King Henry III took control of the county and of the manor himself and even spent time at Darnhall.
 It was during this time that the brook there was dammed to drive three water mills and to make pools to keep fish.

 The first mention of a priest is in 1307 when a Thomas de Dutton is mentioned, but it is uncertain if this was at St. Chad's or as a chaplain at Darnhall, or both.
 The church and responsibility for the parish was given to St. Mary's convent in Chester, who appointed the priests in charge.